 This stage is all about the public-facing part of your campaign, including what your audience will see and when.
 If you’ve combed through the previous section, you should have all the answers you need to guide you through this step.

-Let’s think about what type of marketing your campaign will use.
 This choice depends on your audience preference, budget, and brand engagement levels, among other factors.

 Need a few ideas?
 Take a look at the PESO model, which breaks up distribution channels into Paid, Earned, Shared, and Owned.